aws/aws-sdk-java-v2/v2-migration/README.md

-# AWS SDK for Java v2 Migration Tool
+# AWS SDK for Java v2 Migration Tooling

 ## Description
-This is a migration tool to automate migration from AWS SDK for Java v1 to AWS SDK for Java v2.
+This modules contains [OpenRewrite][open-rewrite] recipes to automate migration from the AWS SDK for Java v1 to the AWS SDK for Java v2.
-It uses [OpenRewrite][open-rewrite].

 ## Usage